 If using a bass or spinning rod a tube or barrel weight is the best way to add weight.
 This is placed at the end of the mainline and then a snood is added with the lure on the end as the diagram below shows.
 This rig works best with tube weights from 1oz – 3oz.

 With this rig it is very important to include the bead.
 This is because the tube weight slides up and down the line as the rig is cast out and the bead protects the knot and prevents it from becoming damaged.
 While some anglers prefer a longer snood, generally keeping it under three feet cuts down on tangles.
 Buy tube weights from Sea Angling Shop by clicking here.

 This rig works better when heavier weights of 3oz – 6oz are being used.
 As the diagram below shows this rig simply uses bomb shaped general beachcasting weights and there is no need to use specialist tube weights.
 This rig can therefore be cast using a bass rod or an all round beachcaster.

 Anglers using this rig may find that the rig tangles less as it is cast is the snood is a maximum of around 3 – 4 feet long.
-It can also be a good idea to keep the distance between the 3-way swivel and the link/weight quite short at around six inches as this will also cut down on tangling.
+It can also be a good idea to keep the distance between the 3-way swivel and the link/weight quite short at around six to eighteen inches as this will also cut down on tangling.